genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/email.md

 }
 ```

-Here we can refer to the item name directly in our kts script, without import or qualifier.
+In the application's **notify.kts** file, you can refer to the item name directly, without import or qualifier:
-filename: ```notify.kts```

 ```Kotlin
 email(id = "email1") {